pobrn/ite8291r3-ctl/README.md

 * Per-key RGB colors
 * Animations
 * Coloring the keyboard according to what is on screen **[exprimental, Linux+Xorg only]**
+* Coloring the keyboard according to a picture
 * Querying parts of the controller state

 ## TO-DO